 Ad Lib – Fridays 7 to 9 pm – two hours of non-commercial classical music, hosted by DJ fari

-Barn Dance, the – Tuesdays 7 pm tp 8 pm – hosted by Joe Corio, the Creep, Henry Wimmer- The 4 Barndance hosts are ethnomusicologists who spotlight the historical interrelation of American roots music: authentic country & western, folk, folk-blues, western swing, bluegrass, field hollers, mountain music, rockabilly & various rural recordings to bring the listener a greater understanding of these uniquely American art forms.
+Barn Dance, the – Tuesdays 7 pm tp 8 pm – hosted by Joe Corio, the Creep, Henry Wimmer and The 6th Degree- The 4 Barndance hosts are ethnomusicologists who spotlight the historical interrelation of American roots music: authentic country & western, folk, folk-blues, western swing, bluegrass, field hollers, mountain music, rockabilly & various rural recordings to bring the listener a greater understanding of these uniquely American art forms.
 In addition to thoughtful selection of seminal examples of these genres, the Barndance educates the audience about historical significance, narrative deconstruction, root influences & specific artist participation in the context of learning about the music & how it impacts other musicians & the culture at large.